 - Add up to 3.5 cups flour total, very gradually at the end, until the dough comes together in a smooth, soft ball and does not stick to the sides of the stand mixer.
 When you touch it, it should be smooth and slightly tacky but not sticky.

 - Place dough in a large lightly greased bowl (you can use the same bowl and grease it), and cover with plastic wrap or a clean kitchen towel.
 Set in a warm spot (I use the oven with the light on — turn the oven on to preheat for 2-4 minutes before turning off and adding the dough) and let rise until doubled, about 1.5 hours.

 Lemon Coating and Assembly

 - Grease a large bundt pan well and set aside.

-- When all the dough has been used, cover with plastic wrap, then cover with in foil, and set in the fridge overnight (you can also just let it rise on the counter for 1-2 hours and bake that day
+- When all the dough has been used, pour any remaining butter over the top and cover with plastic wrap or a clean kitchen towel, and set in the fridge overnight to bake in the morning or let it rise on the counter for 1 hour and bake that day

 - Preheat oven to 350 degrees F. Remove plastic wrap or towel from the bundt pan and bake, uncovered, for 35-45 minutes, until golden brown on top.

 - Carefully run a knife around the edges of the monkey bread while still warm.
 Place a large plate on top of the pan, and flip to invert.